coracle-social/pomade/README.md

 ## Protocol Overview

 In order to protect message metadata, this protocol uses a single event kind, `28350`, for all requests.
 These events are `p`-tagged to the recipient, and their `content` is set to the nip44-encrypted JSON-encoded message.
-Massages contain a `method` that determines the semantics of its `payload`.
+Messages contain a `method` that determines the semantics of its `payload`.

 ```typescript
 {